MorphStore/LCTL/doc/guide.md

 !
 LCTL_ALIGNED
 -     >
 -   >,
-!   inputDatatype_t
+!   uint32_t
 - >;
 ```

 All templates concerning Collate concepts are highlighted in red, calculations are highlighted in green, and processing information is highlighted in orange.
 The models specifies the compressed columnar format as follows.

-The columnar format with the type alias stabp can be parametrized with a processingStyle, a bitwidth, and optionally with an inputDatatype.
-The TVL processingStyle (e.g. sse2<v128<uint32_t>>) defines the register width respectively vector size (e.g. 128 Bit, vector datatype \_mm128i) which is used to operate on the uncompressed, compressed and decompressed data and the data type of the components inside the vector (e.g. 4 values of base datatype uint32_t).
-In the simplest case, we prefer a scalar processing (e.g. scala<v64<uint64_t>>), which means, that the memory area of the compressed values is iterated as an array of 64 Bit values.
-Only in the scalar case it is possible, that the memory areas for uncompressed and decompressed values have an other datatype, which might be additionally mentioned as inputDatatype.
+The columnar format with the type alias stabp is characterized by a processingStyle, a algorithm model, and optionally by an input datatype.
+The TVL processingStyle defines if or how data are processed in a vectorized form.
+In the simplest case, we prefer a scalar processing (e.g. scala<v32<uint32_t>>), which means, that the memory area of the compressed values is iterated as an array of 64 Bit values.
+Only in the scalar case it is possible, that the memory areas for uncompressed and decompressed values have an other datatype, which might be additionally mentioned as thrid template parameter (i.e. here uint32_t, too).
 This concerns the number of incrementations an bitshifts during the data compresson and decompression.

+TODO: BETTER EXPLAINATION
-Depending on the base_t datatype of the compressed data, the first tokenizer defines blocks of values, such that after compressing the whole block with a random bitsize, a word border (corresponding to the base_t datatype of the compressed data) is hit.
-In the current example, we would used blocks of 64 values, because for each bitwidth, we need $ 64 \* bitwidth $ bits to encode the whole block, which hits a 64-bit word border.
-Each single value inside the block is encoded with a bitwidth given from outside as a template parameter.
+In the current example, we have two loops.
+The outer loop contains a tokenizer with a step with of 32 values, because for each bitwidth, we need $ 32 \* bitwidth $ bits to encode the whole block, which hits a 32-bit word border.
+Each single value inside the block is encoded with the bitwidth 12.
 The inner Combiner concats all 64 null suppressed values.
 The ```LCTL_UNALIGNED``` parameter specifies, that all values are written one after each other without taking care of word borders.
 The outer combiner is responsible to concat all of those blocks.
 In contrast to that, the outer combiner starts each new block at a new 64 Bit word.

 ## The Intermediate Layer <a name="TheIntermediateLayer"></a>